jessegyger/gcoder/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact [Your Name or Contact Info].
+For any questions or suggestions, feel free to open an issue.